Canon 2000D vs 750D

-If the number of relative strengths (bullet points above) is taken as a guide, the 750D emerges as the winner of the match-up (6 : 4 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 750D is the clear winner of the contest (12 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons